gasduster99/sppComp/try1/try1_1.md

 Presently, stratum with deminishingly small sample sizes are managed by an ad- hoc "borrowing" protocol, outlined in Pearson and Erwin (1997).
-The protocol for pooling data across port complexes only calls for spatial pooling to fill holes brought about by unsampled strata.
-Naturally, such a protocol introduces a biase in sppecies compositions which depends on the availiabilty of data in each stratum and thus makes comparisions between periods with pooled and unpooled data inconsistent with eah other.
+The protocol for pooling data across port complexes calls for spatial pooling only when forced to fill holes brought about by unsampled strata.
+Naturally, such a protocol introduces a biase in speecies compositions which depends on the availiability of data in each stratum and thus makes comparisions between periods with pooled and unpooled data inconsistent with eah other.
 Furthermore, the current ad-hoc "borrowing" protocol makes it difficult to know exactly when "borrowing" has occured.

-Handeling these data as heirarchical models through time allows the models described in section (XX) to avoid the ad-hoc "borrowing" protocol used in Pearson and Erwin (1997).
+Handeling these data as heirarchical models allows the models described in section (XX) to avoid the ad-hoc "borrowing" protocol used in Pearson and Erwin (1997).
 The heirarchical structure of the model, in combination with the Bayesian predictive framework, allows holes in the data to be filled with posterior predictive distributions for any unobserved strata.

 <!-- %efforts to pool data through time via the heirarchical priors described in section (XX) -->
-Despite the benefits of modeling these data as Bayesian heirarchical models partially pooled through time, port sampling data still remains sparce.
+Despite the benefits of modeling these data as Bayesian heirarchical models, port sampling data still remains sparce.
 Given the degree of sparcity in these data it is certainly possible that models which consider an additional degree of data pooling between port complexes may offer predictive benefits.
-In exploring strategies for pooling data across space we aim to formalize the port complex pooling scheme and minimize issues of inconsistent comparisions between statum.
+In exploring strategies for pooling data across space it is necessary to formalize the port complex pooling scheme in a way which provides a mathematically understandable and scalable structure to build upon while minimizes issues of inconsistent comparisions between statum.

 <!--
 within a modeled period, brought about by the pooling scheme itself.